Your Organization Manages Updates on This PC: 6 Ways to Fix

 - After that, click on the Disconnect button present on the school or work account tile.

 - Once you have disconnected the work or school account, restart your machine from the Start Menu and run the PC Health Check app.
-The issue of your organization manages updates on this PC should be solved.
+The issue of your organization managing updates on this PC should be solved.

 3. Edit Windows Registry